Met Gala: Present day

-Anna Wintour, the editor-in-chief of Vogue and a chairwoman of the Gala event since 1995 (excluding 1996 and 1998), oversees both the benefit committee and the guest list, with Vogue staffers helping assemble the list of invitees.
+Anna Wintour, the editor-in-chief of Vogue and the lead chairperson of the Gala event since 1995 (excluding 1996 and 1998), oversees both the benefit committee and the guest list, with Vogue staffers helping to assemble the list of invitees.
 In 2014, the individual tickets cost US$30,000 for those outside the official guest list, after prices were raised by $10,000 to increase the exclusivity of the event.
-The annual guest list is limited to approximately 650 or 700 people.
+The annual guest list is limited to approximately 650-700 people.
 Starting in the 2020s, the Met Gala has started including social-media influencers.
+The cost of a seat per guest to attend the Met Gala rose to US$50,000 by 2023, and to $75,000 in 2024.

 The 2015 Gala and its theme of "China: Through the Looking Glass" became the subject of a documentary—The First Monday in May, directed by Andrew Rossi and produced by Condé Nast Entertainment, Vogue, and Relativity Studios.
-225 approved photographers, reporters, and social media participants documented the event for the documentary.
+A total of 225 approved photographers, reporters, and social media participants documented the event for the documentary.
 All other attendees were forbidden from using social media at the event.
 Guests received notices about the restriction of selfies and social media inside the gala.
 The no-selfie ordinance was extended to the following editions of the Met Gala.
-As of 2018, Wintour announced that guests may not be allowed to attend the gala before the age of 18.
+Despite the existing "No Selfie Rule," celebrities including Billie Eilish, Dakota Johnson, and Kylie Jenner have started the tradition of taking an annual selfie in the Met bathroom.
+These pictures have become viral for their eclectic grouping of celebrities who are rarely seen in the same room as each other.